-(a) All single purchases and contracts, except for professional services and except as provided in subsection (c) of this section, in which the amount of expenditure is estimated to be twenty-five thousand dollars or more, shall be made from or let by sealed bids.
-All purchases, except for those for professional services and except as provided in subsection (c) of this section of less than twenty-five thousand dollars, but more than ten thousand dollars, shall be substantiated by three written quotations which shall be held as a permanent record for audit and public inspection.

-(b) Purchases of professional services estimated to cost twenty-five thousand dollars or more shall be subject to the following requirements:

-(1) The Director requiring professional services shall (A)prepare a request for proposals defining the specific services to be delivered by the professional, requiring those responding to set out their professional qualifications, experience and ability to deliver such services, as well as the fee to be charged and containing such other information as may be required by the Director, or (B) prepare a request for qualifications containing a list of services to be provided, requiring those responding to set out their professional qualifications, experience and ability to deliver such services as well as the rates to be provided, requiring those responding to set out their professional qualifications, experience and ability to deliver such services as well as the rates to be charged for each service and containing such other information as may be required by the Director;

-(2) The Director shall appoint a committee of three persons, each of whom shall be qualified to judge such proposals by having knowledge, expertise and background in the field or subject matter addressed in the proposals.
-The committee shall review and evaluate such proposals and may, on behalf of the

-Town, negotiate specific terms, rates and prices with any person who submits a proposal;
+- (a) All single purchases and contracts, except for professional services and except as provided in subsection (c) of this section, in which the amount of expenditure is estimated to be ten thousand dollars or more, shall be made from or let by sealed bids.
+All purchases, except for those for professional services and except as provided in subsection (c) of this section of less than ten thousand dollars, but more than five thousand dollars, shall be substantiated by three written quotations which shall be held as a permanent record for audit and public inspection. - (b) Purchases of professional services estimated to cost ten thousand dollars or more shall be subject to the following requirements: - (1) The Director requiring professional services shall (A)prepare a request for proposals defining the specific services to be delivered by the professional, requiring those responding to set out their professional qualifications, experience and ability to deliver such services, as well as the fee to be charged and containing such other information as may be required by the Director, or (B) prepare a request for qualifications containing a list of services to be provided, requiring those responding to set out their professional qualifications, experience and ability to deliver such services as well as the rates to be charged for each service and containing such other information as may be required by the Director; - (2) The Director shall appoint a committee of three persons, each of whom shall be qualified to judge such proposals by having knowledge, expertise and background in the field or subject matter addressed in the proposals.
+The committee shall review and evaluate such proposals and may, on behalf of the Town, negotiate specific terms, rates and prices with any person who submits a proposal;